q2s2t/node-7z/README.md

 ### Compression method

-Using the CLI, compression is made like that:
+Using the CLI, compression is done like this:

 ```sh
 # adds *.exe and *.dll files to solid archive archive.7z using LZMA method